ssddanbrown/spc/readme.md

 ### Usage

-Execute the program from the commandline, Either Passing in a definition file as the first argument or providing the definition JSON directly as the first arg.
+Execute the program from the command line, Either Passing in a definition file as the first argument or providing the definition JSON directly as the first arg.
+Alternatively, If no arguments are provided the definition file can be provided via stdin.

 ```bash
 # File usage